Spanish cities commitment to the MUFPP

 The program spanned three intense days full of meetings, technical sessions, trainings and visits around the beautiful Córdoba.
 Before the closing ceremony on October 4, participants took a tour of the Córdoba Botanical Garden, the venue for the event, where the innovative project “From Chlorine to Biodiversity” was presented.
 This initiative aims to transform the city’s fountains into spaces that promote biodiversity.

 During the day, several presentations were held simultaneously.
-Francesco Cagnola, representing the MUFPP, participated to a session on how to engage the media in promoting agroecology, which highlighted the challenges of communicating this innovative and complex topic, crucial activity for the future success of an approach that is gaining the general attention not without difficulties.
+The MUFPP contributed on how to engage the media in promoting agroecology, which highlighted the challenges of communicating this innovative and complex topic, crucial activity for the future success of an approach that is gaining the general attention not without difficulties.

 The official closing ceremony featured opening speeches by: